Noobb0ne/ABD-vs-Bumrah-Analysis-/README.md

  3. Average - Runs Scored / Total No. of Dismissals

 This gives us a statistical analysis but for a fair analysis we see how they perform against others batsmen/bowler.
-For this we plot a scatter graph of Runs Scored vs SR and divide them in 4 quardrants and analyse
+For this we plot a scatter graph of Runs Scored vs SR and divide them in 4 quardrants and analyse.